mpab/zig/sdl2/breakout/README-pi-debian.md

 ```
 ...then build/run as normal

-NOTE: sprite transparency is broken on this platform - possibly due to the SDL version
+~~NOTE: sprite transparency is broken on this platform - possibly due to the SDL version~~
+FIXED: use default PixelFormatEnum with alpha channel
 ---

 ## vcpkg notes (not working...)